Root Canal Treatment

 Saving Teeth And Providing Pain Relief With Professional Treatment

 Do you have a tooth infection?
 If so, that infection can end up causing a great deal of damage to the structure of your tooth and can also impact your entire well-being if left ignored.
-At Yazdani Family Dentistry, we treat the tooth with root canal therapy which can restore the function of the tooth and relieve any associated pain.
+At Yazdani Family Dentistry, we treat the tooth with therapy which can restore the function of the tooth and relieve any associated pain.

 All teeth have root canals that are filled with blood vessels, a pulp (the innermost part of your tooth), and nerves that branch off from the top of the tooth until they reach the tip of the root.
 When an infection occurs or if the tooth’s pulp becomes harmed, it can begin to affect the root.
 A host of issues can then occur, such as pain and sensitivity, disease, and an abscess.

 Our therapy removes any of the infected or decayed pulp from the tooth.
 The dentist will then fill the canal with a safe substance to prevent infection and restore the healthy part of the tooth.
 It will then be capped with a crown, inlay, or onlay to provide extra strength and durability.
 This treatment has a high success rate and prevents the need of having the tooth completely extracted.
 In a series of visits, the diseased tissue will be removed, the inner chamber cleansed, canals reshaped, and then finally filled and sealed to prevent any further damage.

 Many people fear the therapy.
 However, the experience is very similar to having a filling placed.
 If any deep cleaning of the root is required, anesthesia will be used to ensure that patients are comfortable.